hadijakay/Embedded-security/README.md

 It is considered the most computationally demanding kernel operation, used in many modern applications, such as in image processing or machine learning systems.
 For it needs billions of multiplication and addition operations.
 Thus, a highly competitive system of these systems requires a fast and efficient matrix multiplier as the core computation engine that uses the FPGA as a accelerator.

-In our project, we will explain how to implement a high performance matrix multiplication on Vivado HLS using Xilinix and compare its performance with the one where the cpu alone is used.
+In our project, we will explain how to implement a high performance matrix multiplication on Vivado HLS using Xilinix and compare its performance with the one where the CPU alone is used.

 to acomplish that we will adopt the following approach: